raviesheth2608/Volatility_MCP/README.md

 }
 Save → Restart Claude Desktop. close it and restart your PC/Laptop

-8️⃣ Open CMD
+- 8️⃣ Open CMD
 First start the server.py file C:\Volatility_MCP\python server.py

-9️⃣
-Open claude desktop application and wait for few seconds opne file-> Settings-> developer (If everything is ok -> You can see volatility server is running) 🔟 open chat and start process for memory annlysis
+- 9️⃣ Open claude desktop application and wait for few seconds opne file-> Settings-> developer (If everything is ok -> You can see volatility server is running)

-best prompt :
+- 🔟 open chat and start process for memory annlysis: best prompt :

-Run windows.info and windows.pslist on the memory dump located at C:\Volatility_MCP\memdump.mem
+- Run windows.info and windows.pslist on the memory dump located at C:\Volatility_MCP\memdump.mem

-Run windows.pstree, windows.cmdline, and windows.psscan on C:\Volatility_MCP\memdump.mem
+- Run windows.pstree, windows.cmdline, and windows.psscan on C:\Volatility_MCP\memdump.mem

-Run windows.malfind on C:\Volatility_MCP\memdump.mem
+- Run windows.malfind on C:\Volatility_MCP\memdump.mem

-Run windows.dlllist on C:\Volatility_MCP\memdump.mem
+- Run windows.dlllist on C:\Volatility_MCP\memdump.mem